Uniswap/interface/apps/mobile/README.md

 ## Migrations

 We use `redux-persist` to persist Redux state between user sessions.
 When the Redux state schema is altered, a migration may be needed to transfer the existing persisted state to the new Redux schema.
-Failing to define a migration results in the app defaulting to the persisted schema, which will very likely cause `undefined` errors because the code has references to Redux state properties that were dropped in favor the the persisted schema.
+Failing to define a migration results in the app defaulting to the persisted schema, which will very likely cause `undefined` errors because the code has references to Redux state properties that were dropped in favor the persisted schema.

 ### When to define a migration